tronprotocol/sun-network/documentation/docs/guide/README.md

 * iv.
 A4 calls the depositTRC20 of the main-chain gateway contract

-* After a while, check the TRC20 mapping relationship in the mainchainSideContractMap(address) in the side-chain gateway (A4 account will not be created)
+* v.
+After a while, check the TRC20 mapping relationship in the mainchainSideContractMap(address) in the side-chain gateway (A4 account will not be created)

-* Call balanceOf(address) of the corresponding TRC20 contract to check whether the account balance is correctly increased.
+* vi.
+Call balanceOf(address) of the corresponding TRC20 contract to check whether the account balance is correctly increased.

 #### 4. How to _depositTRC721_
 * i.
 Deploy a TRC721 contract on the main-chain